 Title IX- Academic Accommodations

 For students, it is also recognized that experiences with discrimination, harassment, sexual misconduct, and/or retaliation can interfere with their academic performance.
-Therefore, the Assistant Vice President for Equity, Diversity and Inclusion will review with the parties their rights to reasonable academic accommodations and will assist in making these requests to the appropriate advisor, faculty member(s), department chair or dean, or College administrator.
+Therefore, the Assistant Vice President for Equity, Diversity and Inclusion and Title IX/504 Coordinator will review with the parties their rights to reasonable academic accommodations and will assist in making these requests to the appropriate advisor, faculty member(s), department chair or dean, or College administrator.